doctorfree/Asciiville/markdown/show_ascii_art.1.md

 : specifies the width of the converted ascii art

 If only one of 'width' and 'height' is provided, calculate the other from image aspect ratio

+**-W**
+: indicates do not wait for input to continue viewing ascii art

 **-v**
 : indicates view ascii art and prompt to continue